Key Points:

 10. Jelly Beans (Expo Candy)

-Edible items drive immediate engagement.
+Edible items like jelly beans drive immediate engagement.

 Why they work: